FedeBacelar/banking-ecosystem/docs/implementation/platform/keycloak.md

 Expired login page
 Logout confirmation
 ```

+No custom email theme is configured.
+Identity emails currently use Keycloak's inherited email templates with the configured realm sender.

 Public self-registration, public password recovery, and Keycloak remember-me are disabled in the imported realm.
 In a banking product, those flows should be modeled as controlled customer operations before exposing them from the login screen.